-The Clery Act was created to provide transparency about campus safety, policies, procedures, and crimes occurring on college and university campuses across the United States.
-Over the years the Clery Act has grown to encompass policies and procedures outside of the typical law enforcement realm.
-Accomplishing the task of compliance takes a University wide initiative and the Texas Tech University System has taken that initiative across all system institutions.
+The Clery Act is a consumer protection law created to provide transparency regarding campus safety, policies and procedures, and crimes occurring on college and university campuses across the United States.
+Over the last 30 years the Clery Act has grown to encompass policies and procedures outside of the typical law enforcement realm of policing.
+The Texas Tech University System stands behind the important work, history, and meaning of the Clery Act.

-As the Director of Clery Compliance for the System, I am excited about the opportunity to work with each institution to develop a compliance program which will ensure campus safety, consistent policy and procedures, and a process where everyone is encouraged to report incidents to the police or University.
-Beginning September 1, 2021, the Texas Tech University System is growing as Midwestern State University will be joining the System.
-I will continue institution-wide education about the Clery Act and believe Clery is more than a requirement of the law, but a way to create a safer campus for everyone.
+As the Clery Compliance Director, I am excited about the opportunity to work with the institutions across the system to develop a compliance program which will ensure campus safety, consistent policy and procedures, and a process where everyone is encouraged to report incidents to the police or University.
+I believe these processes allow for an safer environment where behaviors are address and education and resources are provided.
+I am an advocate for institution-wide education about the Clery Act and believe Clery is more than a requirement of the law, but a way to create a safer campus for everyone.

-Myself, along with the employees across the Texas Tech University System are dedicated to ensuring accuracy, transparency, and care for our university communities in all aspects of Clery Act compliance.
-This report is assembled by those dedicated individuals with a goal of ensuring all current and prospective students and employees have the information they need to stay safe while on campus or make an informed decision about choosing a university.
-Thank you for taking the time to read this report.
+All of us across the Texas Tech University System are dedicated to ensuring accuracy, transparency, and care for our university communities in all aspects of Clery Act compliance.
+This report is assembled by those dedicated individuals with a goal of ensuring all current and prospective students and employees have the information they need to stay safe while on campus or make an informed decision.